Have you ever heard of the name “barramundi”?

 Grilled (with lemon and herbs)

-The skin is fragrant and crispy, while the inside is plump and juicy.
-The refreshing flavor of lemon and the aroma of herbs bring out the mild taste of barramundi.
+The skin is crisp and fragrant, while the inside is plump and juicy.
+The refreshing lemon and herbal aroma complement the mild flavor of the barramundi.

 Oven-baked (olive oil & white wine)

-The texture is moist, and the richness of olive oil and the subtle acidity of white wine give it an elegant European flavor.
+The moist texture is complemented by the richness of olive oil and the subtle acidity of white wine, creating an elegant European-style flavor.

 Butter sauté